 The other downside of the bike that is somewhat preference and kind of expected for the price point is the chain drive system.
 A chain drive system will simply require more maintenance than poly-groove belts seen on more expensive competitor air bikes.

-There are many air bikes available for home gym owners and all other get after it types.
-We’ve brought all of the options and given recommendations in our Best Air Bike Guide, but here are the bikes you should most consider in comparison to the Titan Fan Bike.
+For some of the best budget home gym setups I've seen, there are many air bikes available for home gym owners.
+We’ve brought all of the options and given recommendations in our best air bike guide, but here are the bikes you should most consider in comparison to the Titan Fan Bike.

 The most notable competitor to the Titan Fan Bike and our Top Pick is the Rogue Echo Bike.
 The Rogue Echo Bike is bigger, more stable, and less prone to maintenance issues.
 Thanks to its belt drive system it’s also somewhat quieter.

 This said, the Titan Fan Bike is much cheaper and includes many accessories that Rogue Fitness charges extra for.
-Although we prefer the Echo Bike for most people, if you’re on a budget, we certainly could understand why you’d pick up the Titan Fitness Bike.
+Although we prefer the Echo Bike for most people, if you’re on a budget and looking for the best budget home gym equipment, we certainly could understand why you’d pick up the Titan Fitness Bike.

 The other stationary air bike you’re likely interested in when looking at Titan’s offering is the Assault Air Bike.
 For most people, I’d recommend the Titan Fan Bike first as they’re extremely similar, but the only thing Assault does better is with its monitor, while Titan’s is less expensive and includes many accessories.